Language of the Empyraeum

 Nobody knows how it began but a new language began to emerge.

-Now, campaigning and entering into battle with a force exceeding six million fighting men (and several women) when less than half of that force understands you in more than the most basic if fashions is challenging to say the least.
+Now, campaigning and entering into battle with a force exceeding six million fighting men (and women) when less than half of that force understands you in more than the most basic if fashions is challenging to say the least.

 Once again, the soldiers figured it out as soldiers are wont to resolve problems; simply and surprisingly effectively.
 A few people died of course, misunderstandings are common among warriors and usually resolved in that simple and direct way of theirs, but fewer than one would expect.
 Alexander's decision to appoint Persian officers actually accelerated this already rapidly organic process.